sofasogood/red_teaming_pipeline/README.md

 # Red-teaming with Persuasive Rephrasing
 LLM-Assisted Red Teaming

 This repository offers an end‐to‐end, LLM‐assisted red teaming framework that leverages persuasive rephrasing to probe and improve AI safety.
 At its core, the project uses a structured taxonomy of persuasion techniques to transform ordinary prompts into adversarial examples that challenge model guardrails.
-Results demonstrated in LessWrong article [here](https://www.lesswrong.com/posts/NNanHJrMDmHk7sYM7/can-persuasion-break-ai-safety-exploring-the-interplay).
+Results demonstrated in article [here](https://www.lesswrong.com/posts/NNanHJrMDmHk7sYM7/can-persuasion-break-ai-safety-exploring-the-interplay).

 ## Functionality